The clifftop “House in Buchupureo” | Alvaro Ramírez and Clarisa Elton

 The cabin was built on pilings instead of a full concrete foundation so as to minimize site disturbance, and to allow run-off to flow uninterrupted.
 Pine lumber was used for both the structure and the finish, on inside and out.
 In true cabin form, no attempt was made to conceal the structure; posts and braces were left exposed to view inside.
 The roof is covered with flat stones, a traditional local building material, to blend it into the landscape when viewed from above.

 The small 55 m2 (592 ft2) retreat is divided into two even smaller parts, one for the social spaces and one for the bedroom and bathroom.
 They are joined by a large deck which doubles as both a hallway and an outdoor living space, partly protected from ocean winds by the adjacent enclosed spaces.

-The cabin has a butterfly roof, one which rises from the center towards the front and back, opening the cabin up to the ocean views and making room for clerestory windows.
+The cabin has a butterfly roof, rising from the center towards the front and back, which opens the cabin up to the ocean views and makes room for clerestory windows.
 The high windows let in light right at the ceiling level, drawing the eye up and increasing the sense of spaciousness.